pmengelbert/enhancements/keps/sig-cli/3104-introduce-kuberc/README.md

 intended behavior and realizing that targeting options effectively addresses the use cases.
 During command execution, a merge will be occur, with inline overrides taking precedence over the defaults.

+`credentialPlugins` allows the end-user to provide options relevant to the client-go credential plugin system.
+At present, the only option available is `allowList`, which is an array of objects describing required conditions for executing a credential plugin binary.

 ```
 apiVersion: kubectl.config.k8s.io/v1beta1